 Lethargy or Weakness: Reduced energy, more sleep, less interaction.

-Changes in Grooming/Coat Quality: Unkempt, greasy, or dull coat.
+Changes in Grooming/Coat Quality: Unkempt, greasy, or dull coat along with flakes.

 How Symptoms Correlate with Conditions: